-Hitting instruction is moving in a "more is more" direction.
-Instructors seem to be trying to impress people with huge volumes of information and tens or even hundreds of drills.
+Hitting instruction is moving in a "more is more" direction, with instructors trying to impress people with huge volumes of information and tens or even hundreds of drills.
 The problem is that, instead of being impressed, many people are feeling overwhelmed.

 Knowing that I literally wrote the book on the elevator pitch, one day at a family dinner my brothers challenged me to put together an elevator pitch for hitting.